oracle/graal/docs/DEBUGGING.md

 ### Limitations

-It is currently not possible to set breakpoints in non-Java source files.
-This is a limitation of the Netbeas IDE and will likely never be fixed.
+In Netbeans it is currently not possible to set breakpoints in non-Java source files.
+This is a limitation of the Netbeans IDE and will likely never be fixed.